oliugamer/WrittingRecognition/README.md

 # Writting Recognition

+*The web app part is WIP :)*

-This is a webapp that uses a neural network made with tensorflow to recognise handwritten capital letters.
+This is a web app that uses a neural network made with tensorflow to recognise handwritten capital letters.

-This project is divided in two, the upyter notebook and the app itself.
+This project is divided in two, the upyter notebook and the web app itself.

 Code specifications:
 - You will need the following libraries, mostly for the notebook: